 Apple iPad mini (2019) full review

-The introduction of this new 2019 iPad mini is a surprise – it’s barely different on first glance and yes, those bezels sure look huge after the last four years of consumer technology working towards bezel-less displays.
-But I've been pleasantly surprised by the iPad mini, finding that I pick it up way more often than I do with a larger iPad.
+The introduction of the 2019 iPad mini was a surprise – it’s barely different on first glance and yes, those bezels sure look huge after the last four years of consumer technology working towards bezel-less displays.
+But I was pleasantly surprised by the iPad mini during testing, finding that I picked it up way more often than I do with a larger iPad.

 Using devices more is sometimes a bad thing, but this iPad lends itself to reading far more than it does scrolling through endless timelines.
 It's not an iPad for Instagram or Twitter.
-At its heart it's a great eReader, news app displayer and Netflix enabler.
+It is, however, a great e-reader, news app displayer or Netflix enabler.

-There are two things that make the 2019 iPad mini a great iPad.
+Two things make the 2019 iPad mini a great iPad.
 One is its portability, and one is its sheer processing power.

 Yes, we know this is basically the same design as the first iPad mini in 2012, but wait.

 Ever since the 12.9in iPad Pro was introduced in 2015, Apple has concentrated on larger tablet displays.
-With the 10.5in screens joining the standard 9.7in iPad sizes, we've been led to believe bigger is better.
+With 10.2in, 10.5in and even 10.9in iPads joining the standard 9.7in size, we've been led to believe bigger is better.